rodekruis/CommunityRisk/README.md

 * AngularJS - Angular's [Official Website](http://angularjs.org/) is a great starting point.
 You can also use [Thinkster Popular Guide](http://www.thinkster.io/), and the [Egghead Videos](https://egghead.io/).
 * Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.

+# for a virtualbox
+* Install ubuntu 16.04 server on a virtualbox, make sure to install openssh
+* Get the IP-address using ifconfig
+* Use putty to connect to the local IP-Address
+* this way you can copy & paste the below commands (not possible through VM terminal)

 # Prerequisites
 Make sure you have installed all these prerequisites on your development machine.